 In the case of semi-empirical Hamiltonians it is quite simple to incorporate the effect of solvent into semi-empirical QM/MM Hamiltonian by adding the interaction energy of an electron with the electrostatic potential created by solvent (MM atoms) to the one-electron diagonal elements of Hamiltonian1,7,8:

-here hνν is the gas phase one-electron Hamiltonian elements with the ν-th orbital centered on atom i and qj being the charge of the MM atom j where j goes over all MM atoms.
+here hνν is the gas phase one-electron Hamiltonian elements with the ν-th orbital centered on atom i , qj is the charge of the MM atom j, rij is the distance between atoms i and j, and the sum is over all MM atoms j.

 This simple modification is implemented5 in MOPAC.The required electrostatic potentials on QM atoms from all MM atoms are calculated with the MOLARIS-XG simulation package, which also calculates the corresponding QM/MM electrostatic energy derivatives using the charges provided by MOPAC.
 This allows to perform almost any QM/MM calculation (e.g. activation free energy barrier, average dipole moments, absorption and emission spectra).
 Furthermore, this functionality allows for a general interface between MOPAC and any MM program (e.g. GROMACS)